nav-e/routing/README.md

   - [ ] We interpret all streets both ways (even one way streets)
   - [ ] We don't filter any nodes/streets
   - [ ] Street properties are not provided for routing
+- [ ] Implement road contraction (like Contraction Hierarchies) to make routing fast